 Heli-skiers ski with a guide and are sorted by reservation groups.
 Ability and over all group load weight are taken into consideration.
 Groups who book heli-skiing together will ski together provided the weight considerations (calculated by the pilot) of the flight groups are met.
 Most days there are four plus the guide in each group.
 Helitrax may take up to 20 skiers per day; you may encounter other groups throughout your day.
 Back to top

 What type of Helicopter do we fly in?

-Telluride Helitrax flies either a Bell 407 or a Eurocopter B3, the same the aircraft used by larger Heli-Skiing Operators for elite and custom tours.
+Telluride Helitrax flies a Eurocopter A-Star B3-e, the same aircraft used by larger Heli-Skiing Operators for elite and custom tours.
 Back to top

 How many guests does Helitrax take each day?